A Rain Garden to Solve Your Drainage Problems

 A self-contained rain garden could be better whenever you prefer water to pond or stand on the surface rather than being drained.

-Garden Zones and Plant Selection
+Rain Garden Zones and Plant Selection

 Once you have determined which type of rain garden is best suited for your property, the next step will be to divide the garden into zones.